mouloudi/SDN/README.md

-1. Introduction
+# Introduction

 The VNF Manager is composed by two daemons :

 - A main daemon that receives basic requests and could be asked :
 	* About the status of a process (which is in fact the VNF)
 	* To delete or upload a file
-	* To execute a line of code.
+	* To execute a line of code

 - A daemon that receives and processes VNF packages.
 A VNF package is an archive that contains scripts and all information required to run a